 Exception Handling

-Basic Exception Handling

 Exception handling in async methods based on TAP pattern is nothing different than exception handling in any other method in C# i.e. add a try-catch-finally block to your code and you are good to go.
 Although this is over simplification of exception handling this is the benefit of using async-await keywords for your asynchronous operations, here compiler is taking care of chaining exception back to the caller and unwrapped exception is thrown back to the calling method.
+Let us see this with simple example as shown below where we create an asynchronous method calling an API and is throwing exception and will have a caller method where we are doing basic exception handling.
+Let us create a console application and add method GetDataAsync that retrieves data from an API as shown below -

 using System.Collections.Generic;